-One of the biggest recent changes in the tax world is of course down to the dreaded C-word – we mean Covid19 – what were you thinking?
+One of the biggest recent changes in the tax world is of course down to the dreaded C-word – Covid-19, of course!

 Those in the hospitality sector have seen a reduced VAT rate of 5% since July 2020.
 This was due to end on 31st March 2021 but has been extended further until 30th September 2021.
 After this, a new 12.5% rate will be applied until 31st March 2022, then the usual 20% rate will resume from 1st April 2022.

 Flat rate VAT users in the hospitality sector also receive some relief from the flat rate scheme -reductions include:

 - Catering services: 4.5% until 30th September 2021, and 8.5% following this until 31st March 2022.

 - Hotel and accommodation: 0% until 30th September 2021, and 5.5% following this until 31st March 2022.